 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

-1. Have Your Food Delivered by Rollercoaster at the Rollercoaster Restaurant
+1. Have Your Food Delivered by Rollercoaster

 The first restaurant in the world where servers are replaced by rollercoaster tracks and bartenders are replaced by robots, a visit to the Rollercoaster Restaurant is one of the coolest things to do in Vienna.
 Ideally located in the center of Prater Park, this one-of-a-kind dining venue is a great place to grab something to eat after a day spent on rides.